-\nop{Many existing RCA methods~\citep{wang2023incremental, wang2023hierarchical, DBLP:conf/www/ZhengCHC24} propose to capture the temporal causal relation among different system node entities and KPI via Vector Autoregression Model (VAR).
-Specifically, given the two-way matrix $\bm{X}_{M, i}\in\mathbb{R}^{n \times T_1}$ for the $i^{\textrm{th}}$ system metric, these methods aim to minimize a VAR-based loss as follows:}

-To capture temporal causal relations among various system entities and KPIs, the Vector Autoregression Model (VAR)~\citep{stock2001vector} is often employed~\citep{wang2023incremental, wang2023hierarchical, DBLP:conf/www/ZhengCHC24} due to its effectiveness in capturing dynamic interactions among variables in time series data.
-Specifically, given the two-way matrix $\bm{X}_{M, i}\in\mathbb{R}^{n \times T_1}$ for the $i^{\textrm{th}}$ system metric, our objective is to minimize a VAR-based loss function as follows:
+To effectively capture temporal causal relationships among system entities and KPIs, we adopt the Vector Autoregression (VAR) model~\citep{stock2001vector}, a classical yet powerful framework for modeling dynamic interactions in multivariate time series.
+Given the two-dimensional matrix $\mathbf{X}_{M,i} \in \mathbb{R}^{n \times T_1}$ representing the $i^{\textrm{th}}$ system metric, the model predicts future values as: